 The existence of such a relationship shall be determined based on the available evidence with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
 For the purposes of this definition, Dating Violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.
 Dating violence does not include acts covered under the definition of domestic violence.

-See Section 4.1 above for the limits on the jurisdiction of Title IX.
-When allegations of Sexual Harassment and Discrimination occur outside the jurisdiction of Title IX, the university will investigate those complaints under this policy.
-By way of example, if Complainant originally alleged that the sexual assault occurred on-campus but then later remembered during the investigation that it happened off-campus, the parties would receive an amended Notice of Investigation in which the charge would be dropped under Title IX but pursued under Policy 1065.
+See Section 7.1 for the limits on the jurisdiction of Title IX.
+When allegations of Sexual Harassment occur outside the jurisdiction of Title IX, the University will investigate those complaints under this policy.
+By way of example, if Complainant originally alleged that the sexual assault occurred on-campus, but then later remembered during the investigation that it happened off-campus, the Parties would receive an amended Notice of Investigation in which the charge would be dropped under Title IX but pursued under this policy.
 This is procedural mandate of the Title IX regulations.

 The final investigation report may be shared using electronic means that preclude downloading, forwarding, or otherwise sharing.

 March 2015; February 2017; October 2017; July 2019; September 2019; December 2019; August 13, 2020; September 9, 2021